shimst3r/exercism-talk/exercismpresentation.md

 1. As a Mentor
 1. As a Team

+^ The title of my talk is "exercism.io - One Platform, Three Perspectives".
+First I will give you some background on Exercism, before I then present you my three perspectives on the platform: as a mentee, as a mentor, and as a team.

 ---

 ![](img/exercismlogo.png)

 [.footer: Logo by [Exercism](https://assets.exercism.io/social/general.png)]

+^ Let us kick things off with what Exercism is, exactly.

 ---

 > Exercism is an online coding platform that offers code practice and mentorship.
 -- [Wikipedia](https://en.wikipedia.org/wiki/Exercism)

+^ Quoting Wikipedia:

 ---